Workflow config

 Workflow init guide

-maestro workflow init [repo_path] writes a fresh WORKFLOW.md and then immediately runs the same readiness verification used by maestro verify.
+maestro workflow init [repo_path] writes a fresh WORKFLOW.md and then immediately runs the same readiness verification used by maestro verify. maestro init [repo_path] is a root-level alias for the same flow.
 If repo_path is omitted, Maestro resolves it to your current working directory.

 Start with the non-interactive baseline when you want a predictable scaffold: